 If you don't want to renew your license after the 18-month period, you can continue to use the version of the app that you have, for as long as you want, but you won't be able to receive any further updates, this includes critical bug fixes.
 To receive new updates with new features, enhancements and bug fixes, a renewed license will be required, entitling you to own another 18 months of updates.

 In most cases, not renewing a license will not affect you in any way or form, however this isn't guaranteed.
 At times a new version of macOS can deprecate certain features or remove support for them entirely, prompting app developers to make changes to fix crashes or fulfill additional requirements.
 An example is the shift from 32-bit to 64-bit, or more recently the shift from Intel to Apple Silicon, which required a lot of work to ensure compatibility.
 In recent months iCloud also made unannounced changes that broke Reminders and to-do sync for a majority of our users, for which we had to swiftly add native Reminders sync support.
+Similarly, other 3rd party services the app relies upon (such as Weather) may discontinue, prompting us to switch to a new service.
+Older copies of the app will unfortunately stop connecting to such services and will require renewal.

 When you renew your license, you're renewing the license tied to a serial code for all your macs.
 If you own multiple macs and use the same serial number on all of these, you only need to renew your license once and continue using it on all your personal devices.
 The only time we ask users to buy and renew additional licenses is when these are used on non-personal, work machines.

 No. Instead of developing a major paid update and timing it with the release of the new version of macOS each year, we have instead decided to make it simpler for ourselves and our users.
-Instead of marketing BusyCal as "version 4" and trying to sell it as a paid upgrade, there will only every be a single version of BusyCal that you renew a license for, in case you wish to see an additional 18 months of innovation.
+Instead of marketing BusyCal as "version 4" and trying to sell it as a paid upgrade, there will only ever be a single version of BusyCal that you renew a license for, in case you wish to see an additional 18 months of innovation.
 Users will continue to receive meaningful updates, including major new features, critical fixes, performance improvements and enhancements as part of their renewal.

 As explained in this question, you are entitled to 18 months of free updates, starting from the date of purchase.